Real Food Camp, A Real Difference Program

 Unique Learning Opportunity for Teens

-Real Soil, Real Food, A Real Difference is a summer food camp for teens that combines the study of current food issues with team-building experiences, hands-on learning and conversations with experts.
+Real Food is a summer food camp for teens that combines the study of current food issues with team-building experiences, hands-on learning and conversations with experts.

 During the session, students study local and global concerns such as food insecurity and hunger, food safety, biotechnology and how the environment is affected by food production.
 In addition to studying food issues in-depth, the students work with each other during daily team-building exercises, gardening, meal preparation and project planning.